 Whether it’s a sporting event in the side-seated arena or a more intimate concert, the venue can be adapted to have the perfect layout.
 Want to know what the venue will look like for your event?
 Check out the event’s page on the Barclaycard Arena website.

 From the dedicated ticket hotlines to free parking for blue badge holders, the Arena has full disabled access.
 If you let the venue know about your special requirements at the time of booking, they’ll arrange everything so you don’t have to worry and can fully enjoy the event.

 The fun doesn’t have to wait for the curtain to come up.
 There’s lots to keep you busy at the Barclaycard Arena.

 Inside the arena

-If you want to arrive early and beat the crowds, there are plenty of places inside the Arena where you can grab a bite, meet friends, and enjoy the pre-show buzz.
-For a canalside view, head to the boardwalk where you’ll find a choice of diners and cafés.
+If you want to arrive early and beat the crowds, there are plenty of places inside the Arena to grab a bite and enjoy the pre-show buzz.
+For a canalside view, head to the boardwalk for a choice of diners and cafés.